stormaaja/mustard/README.md

 # mustard
 Yet another Clojure static code analyze tool.

-Mustard is a static Clojure code analyzer plugin for [Leiningen](https://leiningen.org/).
+Mustard is a zero dependency static Clojure code analyzer plugin for [Leiningen](https://leiningen.org/).
 It's goal is for helping developers to improve their code quality.
 Nothing too fancy or hard to use.